OcheOps/Crypto-coin/README.md

-# Agba-Cooker
-i'll update the name when i'm done but for now watch this
+cooked up a crypto coin will update this later